devchas/sendgrid_subscription_widget/README.md

 ### Initial SendGrid Set-up - Create API Key & Contact List
 To begin, you will first need to create an API key on SendGrid's website.
 Once logged in, go to Settings -> API Keys, and click the blue button in the top right corner of the website.
 You will be creating a General API key, which must have *Full Access* to *Mail Send* and *Marketing Campaigns*.
 Keep this API key in a *safe* and *private* location.
 You will need it later.

-Next, create a new contact list segment by navigating to Marketing Campaigns -> Contacts, and then clicking the blue button in the top right corner of the page.
+Next, create a new contact list by navigating to Marketing Campaigns -> Contacts, and then clicking the blue button in the top right corner of the page.
 Once the list is created, you will require the list ID.
 You can find this number by navigating to the list and looking at the URL.
 The list ID will be the numbers following the last forward slash.
 For example, the list ID of a list with URL of https://sendgrid.com/marketing_campaigns/lists/348282 would be 348282.

 ### Fork this Repository to Create Your Own Copy
 If you are unfamiliar with Github, simply click the button that reads *Fork* in the top right of this page.
 Doing this will provide you with your own copy.
 You'll need to change a few basic settings in your copy.